 We all know burying things isn’t productive.
 It doesn’t allow us to effectively process the issue, and processing is necessary if we ever want to forgive ourselves and others, come to a greater understanding of it all, and find peace with what happened.
 Buried issues just start to fester and eventually will cause us to crack.

-Besides the discomfort of sitting with our feelings, we sweep things under the rug in an attempt to avoid confrontation.
+Besides the discomfort with sitting with our feelings, we sweep things under the rug to avoid confrontation.
 For years I attributed the fact that I swept issues under the rug because I hated confrontation.
 I now know that is a lie that we tell ourselves.
 What we are avoiding isn’t confrontation- it’s avoiding being vulnerable, and being vulnerable is a crucial part of healthy communication.

 In Minnesota, we are not culturally groomed to talk about our feelies.
 We exchange niceties very well and engage in surfacey conversations.
 Those are safe.
 Those are easy.

 In our society, we are on the precipice of great change- The Great Awakening.
-Astrologists and healers direct us to the fact that we have left the Piscean Age, which was all about control, and have entered the Aquarian Age, which is about the expansion of consciousness.
-Old models are being dismantled and there is a wave of consciousness coming through, ushering us into where we are going.
-We can choose to ignore it and cling onto what is familiar or we can open up to the possibility that there is a brighter future ahead, one that will require all of us to accept harsh truths, do inner work, and become better connected to self.
+Astrologists and healers direct us to the fact that we have left the Piscean age, which was all about control, and have entered the Aquarian age which is about the expansion of consciousness.
+The wave of consciousness is coming through and we can choose to ignore it and cling to what is familiar or we can open up to the possibility that there is a brighter future ahead, one that will require all of us to accept harsh truths, do inner work, and become better connected to self.
 This is where meditation becomes instrumental.

 My meditation practice began in the spring of 2018.
-I had an hour guided meditation with Vanessa Feils.
+I had an hour of guided meditation with Vanessa Feils.
 It’s difficult to articulate what that experience did for me.
 For perhaps the first time ever, I felt my soul, my aura, and the beautiful connection I have to my higher self.
-I’ve always had a strong faith in God (some refer this connection to a higher power- no matter your faith, it is known as pure light and love), but since I began meditating, I feel more connected now than ever.
+I’ve always had a strong faith in God (some refer to this connection to a higher power- no matter your faith, it is known as pure light and love), but since I began meditating, I feel more connected now than ever.
 I left that experience feeling lighter and more connected to myself.
 I then began implementing a daily meditation.
 I downloaded the Calm app and spent 10 minutes each morning meditating, followed by journaling.
-Often my pen moves so quickly that I can barely keep up with the words coming in as I write.
 It’s incredible to look back at journals and see what is written.
-You can actually see when my writing changes from my regular penmanship to a fast and furious version.
-Without a doubt, that is my higher self communicating with me.
-The messages are always based on love, peace, and comfort, stressing that all I need to do is bring myself to the world and everything will fall into place.
+Sometimes my pen moves so quickly that I can barely keep up with the words coming in as I write.
+To me, that is my higher self communicating with me.
+It could also be my guides talking to me- oftentimes my journals are organically written in the 3rd person.
+Either way, the messages are always based on love, peace, and comfort, stressing that all I need to do is bring myself to the world and everything will fall into place.